The month-end close checklist for Finance teams

 • Preparing key financial statements

-• Profit & loss statement summarizing earnings and spend
+• Profit & loss statement summarising earnings and spend

 • Balance sheet detailing all assets and liabilities